Seraaron/agora/srd/lists/jobs/Cipher.md

 #rogue #social #political

-Keeping your emotions to yourself, controlling your body language, disguising yourself, social stealth, and generally dodging attention.
-Telling lies.
+Telling lies and social stealth.
+Keeping your emotions to yourself, controlling your body language, disguising yourself, being deceptive, and generally dodging attention.
 Speaking in jargon to impress, deflect, or confuse, or to relay a hidden message.

 May also include playing games of chance, such as poker, or hiding, encrypting, or destroying information, using [[Wits]].